EGGNOG POUND CAKE

 Here is a sample of some of my pound cakes.

-I want to stress a few things when attempting my pound cake recipes, or any cake recipe in general.
-Review my post Baking Cakes: Problems and Tips.
+When attempting my pound cake recipes or any cake recipe, I want to stress a few things.
+Review my post, Baking Cakes: Problems and Tips.

-- You may think you have your oven set at the right temperature, but you need to calibrate your oven to be certain.
-It’s may read correctly on the outside, but the actual temperature on the inside be way off!
+- You may think you have your oven set at the right temperature, but you need to calibrate it to be certain.
+It may read correctly on the outside, but the actual temperature on the inside may be way off!

 - Test the cake for doneness carefully (without moving the cake too much) with a small, long wooden skewer.
 The cake is done with no crumbs or dry crumbs are on the skewer.